microsoft/Komodo/README.md

  2. Obtain a suitable Linux kernel image (e.g. from Raspbian), and set `GUEST_KERNEL` to point to it.

  3. Run `make` in the top-level directory.
-Assuming all goes well, this will build the monitor and loader, then combine them with the kernel image to create a new bootable blob.
+Assuming all goes well, this will verify and build the monitor, build the loader, then combine them with the kernel image to create a new bootable blob.

  4. You can use either `make install` to copy the blob to